use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/basics/metadata.md

 :::tip ink!
 3.x Compatiblity Note

 The `lang_error` field was introduced as part of ink!
 4.0.
+This represents an error which comes from the smart contracting language itself, and not the contract nor the underlying environment (e.g `pallet-contracts`).

-All ink! messages and constructors return a `Result` which uses this as the `Error` variant.
+All ink! messages and constructors now return a `Result` which uses this as the `Error` variant (see the [`LangError`](https://docs.rs/ink/4.0.0-beta.1/ink/enum.LangError.html) docs for more).

 :::